-

 As Brits look across the pond and wonder if Americans will elect Kamala Harris or Donald Trump in the US presidential election on 5 November, Betfair have teamed up with YouGov to ask people in the UK who they would vote for if given the opportunity.

-The results of the survey, in which more than 2,000 people from the across the UK took part, makes for fascinating reading, as the race for the White House hots up and remains too close to call, according to the Betfair Exchange odds.
+The results of the survey, in which more than 2,000 people from the across the UK took part, makes for fascinating reading, as the race for the White House hots up.

-As it stands, bettors have staked £125m on the Betfair Exchange US election markets heading into November's vote and the market continues to attract attention from people who are desperate to know who will win the next US election.
+The Betfair Exchange US election markets continue to attract attention from people who are desperate to know who will win the next US election.

 That is understandable as the Betfair Exchange has correctly predicted the last 22 of 24 major world elections and will be a key predictor for next month's event.